ambroisep/hueypetersen/_posts/2013-07-09-dijkstra-as-a-sequence.markdown

 Graphs are cool.
 After slogging through sorting arrays in the the [Coursera](https://www.coursera.org/) [Algorithms I](https://www.coursera.org/course/algo) class it is nice to implement algorithms that aren't built into the standard library.
 They are also much more real world.
 For example finding the shortest path in [Eve Online](http://www.eveonline.com/) from NOL-M9 to every system in [Delve](http://evemaps.dotlan.net/map/Delve) (visualized above using [D3.js](http://d3js.org/)).

-*__NOTE:__ You can drag the nodes to make sure no lines overlap if that is your thing ... it is mine.*
+*__NOTE:__ You can drag the systems to make sure no lines overlap if that is your thing ... it is mine.*

 Two of my favorite quotes from the [Joy of Clojure](http://www.amazon.com/books/dp/1935182641) are: